edunn28243/home-lab-infra/readme.md

 - Proxmox hypervisor with GUI and CLI access
 - Wake-on-LAN setup for energy efficiency
 - Static DHCP leases and hostname resolution
-- Local DNS with CoreDNS
+- Local DNS with Samba4
 - SSH hardened with key authentication only
 - Windows Management Machine
 	- Git Bash